Localization and Eigenvalue Statistics for the Lattice Anderson model with Discrete Disorder: Iterated Schur Complements and Random Walk Expansions

 \subsection{Resonant Blocks}

 Let us give the condition for resonance in the general step.
 We will need the flexibility to shift the energy $E$ from step to step in our procedure.
-Thus we allow for a sequence of energies $E_k$ with $E_1 = E$ and $\lvert E_k - E_{k-1} \rvert \le \veps_k/3$.
+Thus we allow for a sequence of energies $E_k$ with $E_1 = E$ and $\lvert E_k - E_{k-1} \rvert \le \veps_{k-1}/3$.
 Here

 are the energy windows for each step.
 One possibility would be to put $E_k = E$ for all $k$ (fixed energy procedure), in order to investigate spectrum in small windows about $E$.
 Another possibility would be to put $E_k$ close to a solution to $\lambda \in \text{spec}\, \tilde{F}^{(k-1)}_{\lambda}(B_{k-1})$ (energy-following procedure), in order to obtain a convergent sequence of approximate eigenvalues.
+(The definition of $\tilde{F}^{(k-1)}_{\lambda}(B_{k-1})$ for $k>2$ will be given in the next subsection, generalizing (\ref{(21)}), once the random-walk expansion is defined for the general step.)

 \begin{definition} Let $B_{k-1}$ be a component of $R^{(k-1)}$ with $k\ge2$.
 We say that $B_{k-1}$ is \textbf{resonant in step} $k$ if it is isolated in step $k$ and if

 \end{definition} We define the new resonant set $R^{(k)}$ by deleting from $R^{(k-1)}$ all of its components that are isolated but not resonant in step $k$.
 Thus